jasperanders/ContentMachine/content/resources/02 🎱 Kubernetes/02 MicroK8s Setup.md

    kubectl get all --all-namespaces
    ```

-1. Now we use the power of microk8s and just enable a few add-ons to use the
+1. Now we use the power of MicroK8s and just enable a few add-ons to use the Kubernetes-Dashboard.
-   Kubernetes-Dashboard.

    - dns: Deploy DNS.
-This addon may be required by others, thus we recommend
+This add-on may be required by others, thus we recommend
      you always enable it.
-   - dashboard: Deploy kubernetes dashboard.
+   - dashboard: Deploy Kubernetes dashboard.
    - ingress: enables a [[01 Kubernetes Components#Ingress|nginx-ingress-controller]]
    - helm3 we will need it later